aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - Explosions from the Shatter Key Passive deal [30 - 40%] increased damage if enemies die while Frozen. x1
 - Frozen Orb stays in place after reaching its destination and explodes 2 additional times for [30 - 40%] of its damage. x1
 - Ice Shards pierce [3 - 4] times, dealing [25 - 20%] less damage per subsequent enemy hit. x2
-- The Avalanche Key Passive now applies to 1 additional cast. x3
+- The Avalanche Key Passive now applies to 1 additional cast. x2
 - While Ice Armor is active, you leave behind exploding Ice Spikes that deal [X] damage.
 Your Ice Spikes Chill enemies for 15%. x'3
 - You deal x [21 - 30%] increased damage to Vulnerable enemies while you have a Barrier. x'2
 - You take [20 - 25%] less damage from Crowd Controlled or Vulnerable enemies. x'1
+- Deal [15 - 25%] increased damage while you have a Barrier active. x2

 # Chest 2 (Cold)
 - Casting Ice Armor makes you Unstoppable and grants 10% bonus Armor for [3.0 - 5.0] seconds. x1
 - Core or Mastery Skills cast at or above 100 Mana gain a [20.0 - 40.0%] increased Critical Strike Chance. x3
 - Critical Strikes with Core Skills increase your Attack Speed by [15 - 25%] for 5 seconds. x3
 - Damaging an Elite enemy grants you a Barrier absorbing up to [X] damage for 10 seconds.
 This effect can only happen once every 30 seconds. x'3
-- Deal [15 - 25%] increased damage while you have a Barrier active. x4
+- Deal [15 - 25%] increased damage while you have a Barrier active. x2
 - Explosions from the Shatter Key Passive deal [30 - 40%] increased damage if enemies die while Frozen. x2
 - Frost Nova gains an additional Charge but the Cooldown per Charge is increased by [40 - 30%]. x3
 - Gain + [20 - 30%] increased damage to a set of damage types for 7 seconds.
 This effect alternates between 2 sets: • Fire, Lightning, and Physical. • Cold, Poison, and Shadow. x2
-- Ice Shards pierce [3 - 4] times, dealing [25 - 20%] less damage per subsequent enemy hit. x3
+- Ice Shards pierce [3 - 4] times, dealing [25 - 20%] less damage per subsequent enemy hit. x2
-- The Avalanche Key Passive now applies to 1 additional cast. x4
+- The Avalanche Key Passive now applies to 1 additional cast. x2
 - When you cast Blizzard it will periodically spawn exploding Ice Spikes that deal [X] damage.
 Your Ice Spikes deal 15% increased damage to Frozen enemies. x'2
 - When you Freeze an enemy there is a [30 - 40%] chance they become Vulnerable for 3 seconds. x2
 - While Deep Freeze is active, exploding Ice Spikes form in the area, dealing [X] Cold Damage.
 Your Ice Spikes have [50%] increased explosion radius. x'2